tyzbit/lightning-wordpress-store/README.md

 7. Change the endpoint to https://lnd:8080

-8. Take the output of `docker exec -it lnd xxd -p -c 1000 /root/.lnd/invoice.macaroon` and paste it into Macaroon Hex
+8. Take the output of `docker exec -it lnd xxd -p -c 1000 /root/.lnd/invoice.macaroon` and paste it into Macaroon Hex, then click Save

 9. Run these commands:
 ```